kpreid/shinysdr/README.md

 Requirements and Installation
 -----------------------------

+(There is a standard Python `setup.py`, but using it is not required unless you like your software *installed*.
+Furthermore, there are many dependencies, as described below, which cannot be handled by setuptools.)

 Install the following software on the machine which has your SDR hardware attached and will run the ShinySDR server:

 * [Python](http://www.python.org/) 2.7 or later compatible version.